 Hi!!
 I'm Vicky Rampin (née Steeves).
 I am a librarian specializing in data management and reproducibility.
-Here you'll find out more about me, my work, and probably see more pictures of my cat than you ever wanted to.
+I am an advocate for open scholarship, transparency, and justice.

 I'm the Librarian for Research Data Management and Reproducibility, as well as the subject specialist for data science and computer science at New York University Divsion of Libraries.
 I support students, faculty, and staff in creating well-managed, high quality, and reproducible research.

 My research centers on integrating reproducible practices into the research workflow, advocating openness in all facets of research (manuscripts, code, data, analysis tools, etc.), and building/contributing to open infrastructure.
 I work on Taguette, an free and open source qualitative analysis tool, as well as ReproZip, a free and open source computational reproducibility tool.

 I am an alum of the National Digital Stewardship Residency New York (2014-15 cohort), at the American Museum of Natural History, which sparked my love of data librarianship and underscore to me the importance of digital preservation to data librarianship.
 My project was to gain a broad overview of the extent and status of AMNH digital assets pertaining to Science.
 To do so I developed a structured interview guide designed to measure and describe scientific digital assets resulting in a metric to predict ongoing data curation needs.

 Other interests include: gaming (pencil & paper, Switch, and PC), crafting (embroidery, sewing, knitting, crocheting, quilting, scrapbooking--you name it!), animal care (especially my kitten Little Boss!), snowboarding, and gardening.